 Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as "a Level 8 Mouse Wizard with a Pet License, a Rolled-Up Newspaper, and the Itty-Bitty, Very Sharp Sword."
+For instance, you might describe your character as "a Level 8 Dwarf Cleric with Plot Armor, a Hammer of Finger Nailing, and the Turning Keys."

-Level: This is a measure of how generally buff and studly you are.
+Level: This is a measure of how generally buff and study you are.
 When the rules or cards refer to your Level, capitalized, they mean this number.